 Safeguarding Training

-The Greenwich Children’s Safeguarding Board – Provide training for professionals working in Greenwich, and any members of local Voluntary and Community Organisations (staff or volunteers) can attend these courses for FREE.
-Their Basic Induction is recommended as a first step for all staff, and Working Together is a good idea for managers of services and/or Safeguarding Leads.
-Also see their Refresher Course.
-See how to apply here, and complete the delegate request form.
+The Greenwich Children Safeguarding Board – Provide training for professionals working in Greenwich, and any members of local Voluntary and Community Organisations (staff or volunteers) can attend these courses for FREE.
+Their Basic Induction is recommended as a first step for all staff, and Working Together is a good idea for managers of services and/or Safeguarding Leads, they also provide a refresher course.
+See their website for up to date details on their training.
+They also have links to their FREE Online Safeguarding Training.

 ______________________________________________________